RAbeyrathna/rabeyrathna.github.io/README.md

 ## To Do

-- Update card images to conform to specific size to keep even
+- Functionality
   - Create mobile and tablet breakpoints
-- Add favicon
   - Add meta data for image preview of site
+  - Look into live demo of API and terminal apps
+  - Complete Mediocrity spinner and update screenshot
+  - Add sections for personal web dev mini projects
+    - Add page navigation links to jump between sections
+- Styling
   - Add animations for user interaction (hover or glow on cards)
+  - Update card images to conform to specific size to keep even
+  - Add favicon
   - Add background colour and styling
-- Look into live demo of API and terminal apps
   - Add filled in icons for social media links
     - Add reference to icons8
-- Complete Mediocrity spinner and update screenshot
-- Add sections for personal web dev mini projects
-  - Add page navigation links to jump between sections